gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We've learned how to read encoder values, but how do you set where you want to go and tell the motor to go there?

 Earlier, we learned about the RUN_WITHOUT_ENCODER mode for the motor.
-We can use another motor mode, RUN_TO_POSITION, to tell the motor to run to a specific position in ticks, like so
+We can use another motor mode, RUN_TO_POSITION, to tell the motor to run to a specific position in ticks, like so:

 .. tab-set::